 So don’t let the news put you off.
 Becoming an entrepreneur, and a successful one, can happen at any age.
 Even people well into retirement have the potential to set up their own business or enterprise.
 However, becoming an entrepreneur later in life has its own unique challenges.
 When you are younger, you might not have any clue how the world of business works, so you forge ahead, making your own rules, or breaking the existing ones.
 By the time you get older, you have a better idea of what the punishments can be for breaking the rules, so you may find yourself more cautious, more prone to putting things off because of negative consequences.

 So there is a lot to think about, whatever age you start.
 Just remember, whatever age you are is the perfect age to start.
-So read these tips here in part1, keep a lookout for part 2, coming soon, and then get cracking on your ideas!
+So read these tips, and then get cracking on your ideas!

 Don’t let other people limit your goals.

 This is one for any age, but as you get older, you will probably have more people in your life who try to persuade you away from the entrepreneur lifestyle, or anything perceived as ‘risky’ by the general public.

 Your family and friends may have good intentions, but they can also limit your dreams, and remember, they are your dreams, not their dreams!

 They may remind you that it’s more difficult to start a new business as you get older because you have other responsibilities.
 Children, aging parents, and others can take up a lot of your time and present challenges when starting a business.
 Not to mention the financial responsibilities of life such as mortgages and bills.
 However, knowing that these challenges exist can also help you make contingency plans for when time is tight.

 Dreams don’t have expiration dates, and entrepreneurs don’t have age limits.
 As they say, “you’re only as old as you feel.”
 So if you feel like taking on the rigors of starting a new business or project, let your age be the last thing on your mind as you move forward with your business plans.